THE FIXER (audiobook) by Joseph Finder

 Unabridged.

-Rick Hoffman used to be one of the biggest journalists in Boston.
+The Fixer features Rick Hoffman, who used to be one of the biggest journalists in Boston.
 But, the magazine he worked for downsized and he lost his job.
 He also lost his girlfriend (undoubtedly related) and he had to move out.
 He is forced to move into his father's abandoned house.
 His father had a stroke years ago and Hoffman let his house fall into disrepair.
 It's been vandalized and it's pretty obvious that squatters have lived in it in the past.
 Basically, Hoffman is camping in the house.

 His neighbor is a childhood acquaintance.
 The neighbor heads up a construction crew and offers to work with Hoffman to rehab the house with a sweat equity investment.
 As they are looking through the house Hoffman climbs into a secret attic room and finds a giant pile of cash - millions of dollars.
 He realizes two things: 1) this house is not a secure place and 2) he really doesn't know his neighbor that well and he's not sure how much of the money he saw and if can even trust him.